Disability and the accounting profession

 Unlike other types of diversity, disability may require physical adaptations to premises and equipment, as well as changes to working practices.
 A small firm may decide to make such adaptations on an individual basis, but for larger firms with a number of offices, it is advisable to have a suite of policies and procedures to ensure a unified approach across the organisation.
 (A diversity and inclusion guide for businesses can be found on the ICAEW online library catalogue.)

 Such adaptations, however, can actually benefit employers in unexpected ways.
 Speech-to-text software, for example, can provide a quick and easy report writing method for all staff.
 Lloyds Bank is just one company that has reported a significant reduction in sickness absence in the 62% of staff who went through workplace adjustments.
-Find out more about why it pays to appeal to customers with disabilities.

 How to ensure a fair recruitment process